Service Agreements with Participants: Provision of NDIS Supports

 Question 1 of 3

-True or false: Service agreements are mandatory.
+True or false: Service agreements are the same as NDIS support plans.